Gbolahanomotosho/Telegram-botnet/README.md

   Telegram-botnet is a very powerful ddos botnet written in python which can infect Window, Linux and Mac OS as bots/zombie

-  And make use of telegram as cnc server to launch mass ddos attack and send massive requests to a web server
+  And make use of telegram as cnc server to launch a large scale ddos attack and send massive requests to a web server

   Whenever a new device has been infected with this botnet a new notification is sent to your telegram alongside the victim system info, system name, date and time it was infected, system ip address